MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/About/about_Variables.md

 or array, of different types of objects at the same time.

 The data type of a variable is determined by the .NET types of the values of the variable.
-To view a variable's object type, use [Get-Member](../../Microsoft.PowerShell.Utility/Get-Member.md).
+To view a variable's object type, use @Microsoft.PowerShell.Utility.Get-Member.

 For example: